Skip to content

 Fixed#

-• Gemini adapter — Captures usage_metadata from stream chunks and maps to standard token count fields.
+• Gemini adapter — Captures usage_metadata from stream chunks (prompt_token_count, candidates_token_count, total_token_count) and maps to standard fields.

-• Anthropic adapter — Extracts usage from the stream's internal message snapshot automatically.
+• Anthropic adapter — Extracts usage from the stream's internal message snapshot in __exit__, removing the need for a manual get_final_message() call.

-• tokens_streamed field — Reports actual completion token counts, falling back to character count only when unavailable.
+• tokens_streamed field — Now reports actual completion token counts from provider APIs, falling back to character count only when usage data is unavailable.

 [0.9.0] - 2026-02-11#